evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_MP/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Rivian R1T Performance Dual-Motor AWD MP is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 343 mm, while the rear discs are 328 mm.

 ### Regenerative Braking